sdesabbata/r-for-geographic-data-science/docs/110-R-programming.md

 ```

-The logical operators `any` and `all` can be used to test conditional statements on the vector.
+The logical operators `any` and `all` can be used to test conditions on the vector.
 The former returns `TRUE` if at least one element satisfies the statement, the second returns `TRUE` if all elements satisfy the condition

 ```r